CoolComixs/MineMania-Rebirth/README.md

 #Status/Info
 At the moment, the mod is in slow but steady development!
-I am looking for contributors If you have any interest in joining the project, add me on skype (cool.comixs) or email me (minemania@comixsyt.net)!
+I am looking for contributors If you have any interest in joining the project, add me on skype (cool.comixs) or email me (me@mreiff.space)!